-This course is comprised of three units designed to address the following big ideas from the Maryland Science Standards: how atomic and molecular interactions can explain the properties of matter that we see and feel; how one can describe physical interactions between objects and within systems of objects; how energy can be transferred from one object or system to another, and how the characteristic properties of waves can be used.
+In this course, there are five physical science topics in middle school addressed through five units: Structure and Properties of Matter, Chemical Reactions, Forces and Interactions, Energy, and Waves and Electromagnetic Radiation.
 Units are organized around a driving question.
-Within each driving question, students engage in a series of unique learning experiences that are carefully designed to immerse them in the science and engineering practices as they construct their understanding of important concepts.
-Students also have opportunities to learn and apply engineeringspecific practices such as designing solutions to identified problems.
-In the G/T level course, teachers will differentiate their instruction to meet the unique needs of high-ability learners through pacing and compacting, differing levels of challenge, strategic flexible groupings, and opportunities for self-directed inquiry.
+Within each driving question, students engage in a series of hands-on learning experiences that are carefully designed to immerse them in a collaborative learning environment.
+Students utilize the science and engineering practices as they construct their understanding of important concepts.
+Students also have opportunities to learn and apply engineering specific practices such as designing solutions to identified problems.
+Teachers will differentiate the instruction to incorporate advanced, conceptually complex content that challenges high-ability learners and provides opportunities for self-directed inquiry.